-For an intervention to be successful, it needs to be well planned, thought out, and structured with clear and concise goals and expectations.
-It can often take more than one conversation for an intervention to work as intended.
+For an intervention to be successful, it needs to be well planned and structured with clear and concise goals and expectations.
+It can sometimes take more than one conversation for an intervention to work as intended.

 What Is an Intervention?

-An intervention is a conversation between family and friends with a loved one who is battling SUD.
+An intervention is a formal conversation between loved ones and a person who has substance use disorder.
 The main goal of an intervention is to get the person to seek treatment and professional help.

 The intervention should be a structured meeting planned in advance.
 It is used to have an emotional conversation with someone about how their SUD is impacting those around them and encourage them to seek positive change.

 Interventions have been shown to be between effective at getting someone into a treatment program.

 Intervention success rates can be hard to measure and there is not great data about how successful they are.
 It is hard to know how many individuals will go immediately to treatment after an intervention, vs waiting a few weeks vs not ever going at all.
 An intervention that uses a trained professional to guide the conversation will usually have a better chance of success, as will an intervention that is well structured and planned.

 Types of Interventions

 There are several different models of interventions, which can include the following: